PDAC - SEG Student Minerals Colloquium 2019

 Metro Toronto Convention Centre (MTCC) South Building, Room 701

 PDAC, the SEG Canada Foundation, the Mineral Exploration Research Centre, and the Goodman School of Mines in cooperation with Student Leaders from the Laurentian University and Ottawa-Carleton Geoscience Centre SEG Student Chapters will host the Annual “Student Minerals Colloquium” on Tuesday, March 5th in the Room 701 of the Metro Toronto Convention Centre (MTCC) South Building.
-The Colloquium will include more than 85 poster presentations highlighting current research on mineral deposits and related studies by students across North America.
+The Colloquium will include more than 85 poster presentations highlighting current research on mineral deposits and related studies by students across the world.

 All students (BSc, MSc, PhD) working on projects with a link to mineral deposits (e.g. mapping, mineralogy, geochemistry, geophysics, environmental, hydrogeology, etc.) are encouraged to participate.
 Students working on projects with a link to mineral deposits will present their research to an audience of academics, students, and industry professionals in poster format.
 The event attracts hundreds of industry participants who are attending PDAC, and therefore provides the widest-possible exposure for current research.
 Posters will be judged by a panel of academics and industry professionals, and cash prizes will be awarded to winners in multiple categories.